asjoyner/shade/README.md

 RSA public and private keypairs are provided via the config package.
 It is supported to provide only a public RSA key pair.
-This is useful with cmd/throw/throw.go a "write only" tool which cannot read back any of the data once it is writen.
+This is useful with cmd/throw/throw.go, which is a "write only" tool which cannot read back any of the data once it is writen.

 For additional details on the implementation, see the godoc for the drive/encrypt module.